-The following graph compares the cumulative total shareholder return for \$100 invested in the common shares for the period from December 31, 2012 to December 31, 2017, as measured by the closing price of the common shares at the end of each year with the cumulative total return on each of the S&P/TSX Composite Index and the S&P/TSX Composite Oil & Gas Equipment and Services Index, assuming the reinvestment of dividends, where applicable, for the same period.
-Also superimposed on the performance chart above is our NEOs' aggregate Total Compensation over the same five-year period, for the purposes of comparing compensation to performance.
+The following graph compares the cumulative total shareholder return for \$100 invested in the Common Shares for the period from December 31, 2015 to December 31, 2020, as measured by the closing price of the Common Shares at the end of each year with the cumulative total return on each of the S&P/TSX Composite Index and the S&P/TSX Composite Oil & Gas Equipment and Services Index, assuming the reinvestment of dividends, where applicable, for the same period.
+Also superimposed on the performance chart below is our NEOs' aggregate total compensation over the same five-year period, for the purposes of comparing compensation to performance.

-Comparison of Cumulative Total Return (1)
+Comparison of Cumulative Total Return(1)